-Before discussing the case reporting system, we need to look briefly at the court system.
+Before discussing the case reporting system, we need to look briefly at the court system (which will be discussed in detail in Chapter 3).
 There are two types of courts in the United States: federal courts and state courts.

 Both the federal and state court systems consist of several levels, or tiers, of courts.
 Trial courts, in which evidence is presented and testimony is given, are on the bottom tier (which also includes lower courts handling specialized issues).
 Decisions from a trial court can be appealed to a higher court, which commonly would be an intermediate court of appeals, or an appellate court.
 Decisions from these intermediate courts of appeals may be appealed to an even higher court, such as a state supreme court or the United States Supreme Court.